Catastrophic climate disruption on the horizon.

 - Deforestation has some notable pros; however, the cons greatly outweigh the benefits when deforestation methods are used irresponsibly and without consideration to their environmental impact.
 Learn More

-- The leading cause of deforestation globally is “agribusiness” or “industrial agriculture” to produce commodities such as soy, cattle, palm oil, and wood.
+- The leading cause of deforestation globally (accounting for 80% of deforested land) is “agribusiness” or “industrial agriculture” to produce commodities such as soy, cattle, palm oil, and wood.
 The next largest causes of deforestation include local production of agriculture, mining, infrastructure, and urban expansion.
 Weak laws and enforcement are also critical causes of deforestation, but this means that there are solutions.
 Learn More

 Deforestation exacerbates climate change, mainly in the form of warmer global average temperatures, extremes in the water cycle (from droughts to floods), and soil erosion.

 Forests are important to life on earth, as trees absorb carbon dioxide (CO2), a heat-trapping greenhouse gas, and then release oxygen.
 As a result of deforestation, CO2 is not only being released back into the atmosphere, less of it is also being removed.

 - Cutting down trees, burning them, or allowing them to rot releases the CO2 that the trees had stored over their life cycle.

 - Deforestation could lead to a disastrous feedback loop.
 As the forest absorbs less CO2, the excess CO2 causes more forest land to dry out.

 - Once released into the atmosphere, CO2 has the potential to influence the global climate for thousands of years.
 It takes the oceans 20 to 200 years to absorb equal amounts of CO2 (65-80%).
 The remaining 20 to 35 percent takes up to hundreds of thousands of years to absorb.
 As a result, the parts per million (ppm) of CO2 in the atmosphere increase over time leading to a rise in the average global temperature.